-When planning your book printing project, the aspect of paper is a consideration that will effect price and affordably and your books longevity.
-The weight of the paper is know as GSM (GSM is an acronym standing for 'Grams per Square Meter') and is what all paper is measured in.
+When planning your book printing project, the aspect of the paper is a consideration that will affect price, affordability and your books longevity.
+The weight of the paper is known as GSM (GSM is an acronym standing for 'Grams per Square Meter') and is what all paper is measured in.
 While the weight (or GSM) does not mean thickness, there is a correlation between paper GSM and a pages thickness within their own class.

-While Gloss stock come in the same array of GSMs as Uncoated stocks, the gloss stocks are shiny and are most commonly seen in full colour magazines that need a lot of ink coverage.
+While Gloss stock comes in the same array of GSMs as Uncoated stocks, the gloss stocks are shiny and are most commonly seen in full-colour magazines that need a lot of ink coverage.

-Satin Matte is what some might consider to be the in-between, and while it is a coated stock, like the Gloss is a coated stock, Satin Matte reflects less light than the gloss, making it a viable choice to be used in most books, with either black & white or colour ink.
+Satin Matt is what some might consider being the in-between, and while it is a coated stock like the Gloss is a coated stock, Satin Matt reflects less light than the gloss, making it a viable choice to be used in most books, with either black & white or colour ink.

-The paper colour for your printed book should be determined by it’s intended purpose, and to a lesser extend, your budget.
-The ranges of typical white papers available include bright white, off white, white with a speckle of recycled components and cream; and while any of these paper types might not be noticeable at a glance, they do become apparent when compared to other printed book pages.
+The paper colour for your printed book should be determined by it’s intended purpose, and to a lesser extent, your budget.
+The ranges of typical white papers available include bright white, off-white, white with a speckle of recycled components and cream; and while any of these paper types might not be noticeable at a glance, they do become apparent when compared to other printed book pages.

-While paper types come in a range of environmentally friendly stocks, the % and method of their eco friendliness is always a little different.
+While paper types come in a range of environmentally friendly stocks, the % and method of their eco-friendliness is always a little different.
 If you are not sure what you are wanting, then please give us a call and we can walk you through what is available, but as some broad strokes… FSC, also known as the Forrest Stewardship Council, accounts for papers origin from seed to paper, (cradle to grave) to make sure no undesirable sources were used in the paper production process.
-This could mean that forrest where planted with the specific intention of being feld one day, so that no naturally occurred forests would ever need be touched.
-Another way environmentally friendly paper practices are excised by by not using bleach to re-whited existing recede pulp, and varying the degree of percentage of virgin tree pulp to recycled pulp.
+This could mean that forest where planted with the specific intention of being feld one day so that no naturally occurred forests would ever need be touched.
+Another way environmentally friendly paper practices are excised by not using bleach to re-whited existing recede pulp, and varying the degree of percentage of virgin tree pulp to a recycled pulp.

-There are many eco friendly credentials today, but rest assured, if the paper is being used in Australia, than it probably caries atleast one of them.
+There are many eco-friendly credentials today, but rest assured, if the paper is being used in Australia, then it probably caries at least one of them.